jaigane6387/jaigane6387/README.md

 Welcome to my profile.
 Here are some quick facts about me:

-- 🔭 I’m currently working on recommendation systems
+- 🔭 I’m currently working on chat bots
-- 🌱 I’m currently learning rasa and deep learning frameworks
+- 🌱 I’m currently learning nlp transformers and deep learning frameworks
 - 👯 I’m looking to collaborate on Machine learning Projects
 - 🤔 I’m looking for help with interest in AI field
 - 💬 Ask me about Data science